lyndsayfearnall/fearnall_lyndsay_videoApp/README.md

-# Node, Express, SQL video app
+# Updated Vue video app
-My completed video app assignment submission.
+My completed video app assignment submission, now with vue.
 How to get it started:

   1.Clone the repo to a directory